Tian Guo Marching Band’s Debut in Philadelphia Veterans Day Parade

 Visiting from Massachusetts, Connie Griffin thought Tian Guo’s performance was outstanding and the music was uplifting.

-Besides the band's original performance pieces, they also performed the U.S. national anthem, “The Star-Spangled Banner,” for this event.
+Besides the band's original performance pieces, they also performed the patriotic American march, “The Stars and Stripes Forever,” for this event.

 Ms. Zhou, the conductor of Tian Guo Marching Band, explained that because the band members are practitioners of Falun Gong, which is rooted in traditional Chinese culture, the mission of their performing is to revive traditional values, kindness, and beauty.